 Coach Brontë England-Nelson

-Brontë competed in speech and debate for four intense years at Fullerton High School on Sal Tinajero’s first team.
+Brontë competed in Speech and Debate for four intense years at Fullerton High School on Sal Tinajero’s first team.
 She placed 5th in California and 12th in the U.S. with her Dramatic Interpretation.
-She also won several tournaments while competing in Original Oratory, Prose/Poetry, Duo Interp, Humorous Interp, and Declamation.
+She also won several tournaments while competing in Original Oratory, Prose/Poetry, Duo Interpretation, Humorous Interpretation, and Declamation.
 Her senior year, Fullerton High School won their first national title at the NSDA.

 “Speech and debate is where everything began for me.
 I am one of the many beneficiaries of Sal Tinajero’s vision, and I am deeply grateful for the opportunity to help guide an ever increasing amount of young people through this portal of possibility.
 This activity provided me with a deep understanding of team work, commitment, leadership, play, friendship, self-expression, communication skills, critical thinking skills, public speaking skills, and most of all, perseverance.
 My coaches taught me how to set goals for my life and equipped with the tools to achieve them.
 I am committed to paying that forward.”